 The singers of ancient times sang the same rag,4 the same song, hundreds5 of times, thousands of times, a million times.
 I have seen myself that, when I was given one song, I sang it over and over again, hundreds of times, thousands of times, and each time I found in it a new beauty.
-6 When my turn came as a teacher, I found that, among my pupils, there was none who had this patience.
+6When my turn came as a teacher, I found that, among my pupils, there was none7 who had this patience.
 In the Parsi community alone I had at least five hundred pupils.
 None had the patience to repeat the same song over and over again so many hundred times.
 Each wanted a new song, a change.
 Really one song was enough for three years.

-There was a great singer,

-the last of the great classical singers.
-He lived at the court of the Maharajah
+There was a great singer, 8 the last of the great classical singers.
+He lived at the court of the Maharajah .
 All day and night he practised and sang.
-He received a great patronage from the Maharajah, and there was no need for an artist to advertise himself, to see managers and agents, to have his photograph taken.
-So he sang all day and when he felt the mood he went and sang before the Maharajah.
-My grandfather went to see him, and said to him, "It is a great enjoyment for me to hear such a great singer said, all the said, and nothing.
+He received a great patronage from the Maharajah, and there was no need for an artist to advertise himself, to see9 managers and agents, to have his photograph taken.
+So he sang10 all day and when he felt11 the mood he went and sang before the Maharajah.
+My grandfather went to see him, and said to him, "It is a great enjoyment for me12 to hear such a great singer 13 said,14 "It is I am nothing.
 I can do nothing.
 In thirty years' practice I have learned four notes."
 Orientals are very modest.
 They speak very modestly, saying, "It is nothing, I am nothing".
 My father thought, "Perhaps he is speaking in this way".
-But when he heard
+But when he heard 15 singing, he